Neps tblogger tutorial

 #4 Design the pipeline search spaces.

-#5 Design the run pipeline function.
+#5 Design the evaluate pipeline function.

 Each step will be covered in detail thourghout the code